 Heritage Park Historical Village

-Located just 15 minutes away from downtown Calgary next to the Glenmore Reservoir, Heritage Park Historical Village is a fun spot to spend a day and is one of the top Calgary museums.
+Located just 15 minutes from downtown Calgary next to the Glenmore Reservoir, Heritage Park Historical Village is a fun spot to spend a day and is one of the top Calgary museums.
 The park is open all year round, and visitors will see and feel the past come to life through the authentic and interactive exhibits.

 Fort Calgary

-The National Historic Site of Fort Calgary is situated at the confluence of the Bow and Elbow Rivers and visitors will learn of the complex story it has to tell.
+The National Historic Site of Fort Calgary is situated at the confluence of the Bow and Elbow Rivers, and visitors will learn about the complex story it has to tell.
 The Fort has always been a historical and cultural gathering place.
 The Mounties built Fort Calgary in 1875 and laid the foundations for what the city is today.
 Visitors can experience the interpretive centre, roam around the 40-acre park and step back in time by visiting the Hunt House and Métis cabin.

 Go Rafting on the Bow River

 The Bow River originates in the mountains and runs through downtown Calgary.
 A perfect summer afternoon can be spent on a raft floating down the gentle river (locals say it’s one of the city’s best things to do)!
-Rent your own raft or go with a tour guide so that you can just sit back and enjoy the city-line views.
+Rent your own raft or go with a tour guide so that you can sit back and enjoy the city-line views.

 WinSport (Winter Sport Institute)